mix-steam-app/example-project/README.md

-# Mix Documentation
+**Mix: A New Modding Platform in Early Access**

+Mix is a brand-new modding platform designed for creative gamers and developers eager to pioneer modding in Unity.
+While the platform is still in its early stages and lacks existing mods, it offers a unique opportunity to shape the future of modular gaming.

+**Key Highlights:**
+- **Mod Manager**: Supports downloading, publishing, updating mods, and creating modpacks, with plans for expanded features.
+- **Unity Editor Integration**: Modders can build mods entirely in Unity (version 6000.0.23f1).
+- **Commercial Mod Support**: Create and monetize mods with Mix taking 0% of earnings, though monetization workflows are still being developed.
+- **Steam Workshop Integration**: Allows seamless browsing and mixing of mods from the Steam Workshop.
+- **Basic Documentation**: Guides on GitHub to help users get started.

+Mix currently includes limited examples, such as the Unity Third Person Playground scene, to demonstrate mod interactions.
+Developers are encouraged to join and innovate as the platform evolves, with new tools and features being added regularly.

+## Mod loading

 Mix operates by loading the assemblies of mods and instantiating a subclass of `Mix.Mod` defined in each mod's assembly.
 The process begins in the `Assets/Mix/Scenes/Main` scene.
-Non-script assets in Unity can be exported using AssetBundles.
+Non-script assets in Unity can be exported using AssetBundles and loaded by mods.

 ## Pre-requisites
 1. Install Unity version 6000.0.23f1 from [Unity Editor Archive](https://unity.com/releases/editor/archive).